 South Korea – a Vegan’s Nightmare?

 South Korea is arguably one of the most difficult countries in the world to sustain yourself in as a vegan.
-There’s no doubt the country has a fondness for meat and seafood, with fish sauce being a prominent ingredient in many of the national dishes.
+There’s no doubt the country has a fondness for meat and seafood, with anchovy broth being a prominent ingredient in many of the national dishes.
 Anyone who has been to a city or town in Korea can tell you that you are bombarded by fluorescent restaurant signs advertising bulgogi, fresh eels, pork BBQs and various other non-vegan friendly foods every time you turn to walk down a different street.